orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 #### Meh, need a good introduction, this isnt it
 I suspect that a large number of problems arise from a rather simple conceptual mistake.
 We build languages, ..., interfaces as tools for understanding certain complexities.
-Yet we fail to realize proper tools for saying: Sure, those symmetries make sense in your language.
-But the moment you take in additional context, your symmetries fall apart.

 ---